 - provide information on the experiences of Aboriginal and Torres Strait Islander people under each outcome − these are called contextual information – for example, the number of Aboriginal and Torres Strait Islander people accessing Commonwealth funded language centres to maintain and preserve languages1.

 For each indicator, there are measures that show how the indicators are to be calculated (the ‘computation’ rules) and state where the data are to come from (the ‘data sources’).

 Disaggregations of measures, indicators and targets recognise that the experience of Aboriginal and Torres Strait Islander people is likely to be different across groups and locations (for example males/females, or geographical areas).
 Disaggregations allow us to understand where improvements are being made and where greater effort is needed.

 - Supporting indicators under the Priority Reform areas are referred to as ‘Indicators’ and ‘Outcome indicators’.
 Locate Footnote 1 above

 Identifying Aboriginal and Torres Strait Islander people in data

-Aboriginal and Torres Strait Islander people are usually identified in data sets through questions that invite them to self-identify as an Aboriginal and Torres Strait Islander person.
+Aboriginal and Torres Strait Islander people are usually identified in data sets through questions that invite them to self-identify as an Aboriginal and/or Torres Strait Islander person.
 For example, a person completing a survey (or form) may be asked the question: